-Among individual routes, both the Yellow and Red Lines had about 45% of riders coming from Vallejo and more than 25% going there, while the Green Line had more than half coming from and 28% going to Fairfield, which also accounted for about one-fourth of origins or destinations for riders on the Blue Line.
-The Blue Line also had a significant percentage of riders from and to Vacaville (26% coming from, 25% going to) and Sacramento (4.1% coming from, 11.5% going to).
+Among individual routes, both the Yellow and Red Lines had about 45% of riders coming from Vallejo, but the Yellow Line had only 23% going there, compared to 40% for the Red Line.
+The Green Line had more than half coming from but only 15% going to Fairfield, which also accounted for about one-fourth of origins or destinations for riders on the Blue Line.
+The Blue Line also had a significant percentage of riders from and to Vacaville (26% coming from, 20% going to) and Sacramento (4.1% coming from, 7.3% going to).